The Cambridgeshire Geological Society promotes interest in the geology of Cambridgeshire, the UK and worldwide.

 In March 2016, the Cambridgeshire Geology Club changed its name to the Cambridgeshire Geological Society.

-The Society arranges ten talks each year plus a number of field trips during the summer period.
+The Society arranges ten talks each year plus occasional field trips.
 Attendance at talks is free to members.
 Non members are welcome to attend the lectures at a charge of £3 per person.
+There is also the opportunity to get involved n our geoconservation work.

 Full time student member